 Chad Rittle DNP, MPH, RN, FAAOHN: Chad Rittle has worked as an RN for twenty years.
 He has taught nursing at the collegiate level for over twenty-five years, and has spent over twenty years of his professional life promoting Occupational and Environmental health.
 He has served as an Epidemiology Manager for a state department of health.

-AAOHN Education Joint Provider:
+AAOHN Education Partner:

 University of Michigan Center for Occupational Health and Safety Engineering